luismiguelcasadodiaz/splunk/03_statistical_processing.md

 'showperc', Defaults to True. `showperf=f` or  `showperc=0` prevents the percentage column.

 ### examples
-Which IP addresses generated the most attacks in the last 60 minutes.
+Which IP addresses generated the most attacks in the last 60 minutes?
 Without any argument, we get the `count` or number of events and the percentage.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/23fa4cda-8071-4d23-87e1-f66b9e6f27b5)

 With only one field: 10 most common values in the Grout field.
 Column values are unique.